Easy Conditioning far beyond Gaussian: Stability by conditioning

 This result can similarly be applied to cdfs.
-Note that if we can compute analytically the conditioned mixing weights $\Tilde{\alpha}_{k}$ and if we can sample from the conditional distributions of each component $f_{\mathbf{i}|\mathbf{j}}(\cdot;\theta_{k})$, we can produce conditional samples of a mixture of distributions.
+Note that if we can compute analytically the conditioned mixing weights $\Tilde{\alpha}_{k}$ and if we can sample from the conditional distributions of each component $f_{\mathbf{i}|\mathbf{j}}(\cdot;\theta_{k})$, we can produce samples from the conditionals of the overarching mixture of distributions.
+Although the authors are not aware of prior formulations of Theorem~\ref{thm:extension_mixture}, it its worth remarking that the formula for the conditional distribution of a mixture of distributions has in fact been utilized in diverse contexts \cite{gilardi2002conditional,spycher2009multivariate}.